tckeller/my_portfolio/static/blog_articles/2023-12-10_error-calculus-101.md

 Conclusion
 ----------

-I hope I maged to give you a little bit of an introduction into uncertainties and gave you enough tools to get started.
+I hope I managed to give you a little bit of an introduction into uncertainties and gave you enough tools to get started.
 In short, the key points are:

 1. Do any experiment multiple times and calculate the standard deviation.